MinaProtocol/mina/frontend/website/docs/troubleshooting.md

 ## Connectivity Issues

 - If the number of peers is 1 or fewer, there may be an issue with the IP address - make sure you typed in the IP address and port exactly as specified in [Start a Coda node](#start-a-coda-node).
-- If sync status is `Offline` for more than 10 minutes, you may need to [configure port forwarding for your router ](/docs/getting-started/#port-forwarding).
-Otherwise you may need to resolve connectivity issues with your home network.
 - If sync status is `Bootstrap`, you'll need to wait for a bit for your node to catch up to the rest of the network.
 In the Coda network, we do not have to download full transaction history from the genesis block, but nodes participating in block production and compression need to download recent history and the current account data in the network.
+Future versions of the client will allow non-operating nodes to avoid having to download this data.
+- If sync status is `Offline` or `Bootstrap` for more than 15 minutes, you may need to [configure port forwarding for your router](/docs/getting-started/#port-forwarding).
+Otherwise you may need to resolve connectivity issues with your home network.

 ## Other issues